Optimal Transmission Switching: Improving Solver Performance Using Heuristics: Introduction

 \subsection{Problem statement and paper contributions}

 In this paper, a parallel algorithmic architecture to solve MILPs like \otsp is proposed.
-We investigate, how the asynchronous provision of good-quality solutions affects MIP solver performance.
-A main processor solves the full formulation of the \otsp (also referred to as the master problem), while a single or multiple worker instances solve a series of restricted sub-MILPs (subproblems).
-Subproblems consider a reduced solution space of topological control actions and can therefore be solved more quickly.
+We investigate how the asynchronous provision of good-quality solutions affects MIP solver performance in a master-subproblem framework.
+The main processor solves the full formulation of the \otsp (also referred to as the master problem), while a single or multiple worker instances solve a series of restricted sub-MILPs (subproblems).
+Subproblems consider a reduced solution space of topological control actions and can therefore be solved faster.
+Optimal solutions might be cut off, however.

-Based on prior work, we formulate five main \textit{requirements}, based on which a heuristic is developed in this paper:
+Based on prior work, we formulate four main \textit{requirements}, based on which a heuristic is developed in this paper: